brennodemarchi/portfolio-quartz/content/en-us/about/educational initiatives.md

 ## A recorded video class with the theme  "How to produce and edit your podcast" (supported with Brazilian public funds from the "*ProAc Expresso Direto nº39/2021*" notice)

-The video lesson "How to produce and edit your podcast" was produced and distributed free of charge in return for the award given by the Secretariat of Culture and Creative Economy of the Government of the State of São Paulo through "*ProAc Expresso Direto no. 39/2021*", a Brazilian public notice to provide public funds for cultural projects to professionals in the creative cultural sector through a selection made by an examining board.
+In the video class "How to Produce and Edit Your Podcast", I aimed to explain all the stages - from pre to post-production - for those who wish to produce their podcast with quality and without needing many resources.
+It serves as a counterpart for the prize given by the Secretariat of Culture and Creative Economy of the State Government of São Paulo through "ProAc Expresso Direto n.º 39/2021", to professionals in the creative cultural sector.

 For more info [[Video Class - Podcast Production and Edition - ProAc Expresso Direto (2021)|click here]].